Advanced Keyword Searching

 Due to its expanding qualities, many patent searchers shy away from using too many ORs in their search queries, but I think it is the BEST way to do keyword searching.
 For example, if one patent professional uses "vehicle" for car, and one uses "automobile" for car, using the Boolean OR in searches like this is going to give you the largest number of relevant documents.
 You can always then pare down the results using filters and facets.

-The next three chapters we cover using each of these advanced tools to both identify keywords, strings, and concepts, and to generate queries from the terms you identify.
+In other chapters, including the next three chapters, we cover the use of these advanced tools to both identify keywords, strings, and concepts, and how to generate queries from the terms you identify.